 Let’s not forget that without motivation, and enjoyment in what we are doing, there’s no potential for growth or consistency – this is something I learned long ago when I first started to run.

 Not only does running longer distances help you to build endurance and stamina, but it can also have a positive impact on your overall health and well-being, FACT.
 This post is in partnership with Nike.

-As an experienced runner who has raced 5k’s up to ultramarathon distances across some of the most challenging mountain ranges around the world, I highly recommend following a training plan if you’re looking to run longer distances.
+As an experienced runner who has raced 5k’s up to ultramarathon distances across some of the most challenging mountain ranges around the world, I highly recommend following a proper running training plan if you’re looking to run longer distances.